dannylloyd/pi-app-deployer/README.md

       - <list of environment vars>
     ```

-1. - Create Heroku account and API key to dynamically lookup env vars in a secure location.
+1. Create Heroku account and get API key to dynamically lookup env vars in a secure location.
 Uses Heroku app's environment config get all env vars.
 Create a Heroku app and save name of app.

-1. Github API token to lookup releases.
-Otherwise polling for updates could lead to rate limiting.

 1. Create github action in your repo: `.github/workflows/release.yml`